publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schII/m__us_usc_t7_s7213.md

     (c) __Adjustment__

-    The Secretary shall adjust the amounts allocated for each contract commodity under subsection (b) of this section for a particular fiscal year by—
+    The Secretary shall adjust the amounts allocated for each contract commodity under subsection (b) for a particular fiscal year by—

         (1) adding an amount equal to the sum of all repayments of deficiency payments required under section 114(a)(2) of the Agricultural Act of 1949 ([7 U.S.C.
 1445j(a)(2)][/us/usc/t7/s1445j/a/2]) for the commodity;